 Some people think Pride Events should be exclusively for people who identify as non-heterosexual, Transgender or like.
-However, others believe Pride should be about bringing everyone together regardless or gender, sexuality, colour, ethnicity or like.
+However, others believe Pride should be about bringing everyone together regardless of gender, sexuality, colour, ethnicity or like

 At Pride Events UK, we believe it is all about;

 Unfortunately, some groups joining Pride Events from outside the wider LGBTQ+ communities have recently caused tension and debate.